nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/assignments/assignment-5.md

 Once this is complete and passing tests, copy this project into a new folder `lib/tcp` in your Assignment A2 project (similar to what you did with the Assignment A1 code in the `lib/ethernet` folder).
-Then, use this to parse the payload from TCP packets found by your Assignment A2 async parser, and replace the `payload` key's current `Buffer` value with the object structure above instead.
+Then, use this to parse the payload from UDP packets found by your Assignment 2 async parser, and replace the `payload` key's current `Buffer` value with the object structure above instead.

 Note that you'll need to construct a couple dummy Ethernet frames that contain TCP